ColonolNutty/OutfitCustomization/README.md

 ### Mod Settings (Mod Usage):

 - Customize Outfit
-  - Click a Sim that is of age Teen, Young Adult, Adult, or Elder
+  - Click a Sim that isn't a Baby (Babies are objects, not real Sims!)
   - Locate the Customize Outfit (OC) interaction (It shows up as a top level interaction, it has OC in the name, so you know its from this mod)
   - Choose what you want to put on/take off
   - The items you have on already show up as green.